 Taking no risk is the biggest risk!

-Riding down this lonely back road in western mass , a road I’ve been on a thousand times or more but for the first time on this particular Road￼.
+Riding down this lonely back road in western mass , a road I’ve been on a thousand times, but in some way for the first time on this particular day.
 I came across this little pond with a small bench just inviting strangers to sit for a minute and enjoy the view.

 There were no houses around, no small summer camps that belong to this spot.
 However someone placed this bench here, and I’m pleased they did.
 See it was a early day in the spring of 2021 I was riding down this road.
 A quick little get away by myself, just an over night trip to western mass and Eastern New York.